baabouj/js-validation-helper/README.md

 # JavaScript Validator

-a validation utility to easily validate your data
+a validation helper to easily validate your data

 ---